DavidSpriggs/arcgis-exb-project/README.md

 ```
 This will delete the git history and unlink the repo from its original parent.

-Note: Feel free to delete the `simple` widget too.
-It is provided as an example widget.

 Next, initialize the folder as a new git repo for you to develop in:
 ```shell
 git init